mehatabpathan/inventory-system/README.md

   - [Lucidchart](https://lucid.app/documents#/dashboard) -  used to create the game flowchart
   - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code

-### Colour Coding Letters in User Guess
-Colorama is used to add the colour coding to each of the letters in the user guess.
-Each time a user makes a guess, that colour coded guess is added to the `guesses_list` so that all their guesses can be printed back to them after each turn.
-When I initially wrote the code to print out the user `guesses_list`, the colours were not printing out and the Colorama encoding was being printed out alongside the user guess, making it impossible to read.

-After some research, I realised that the colours would only print out as a string (not a list).
-In order to overcome this problem, I used a `for` loop to print out each string in the `guesses_list` separately.

 ## Deployment